stefan6419846/pip-licenses-cli/README.md

 This is a fork of the original [pip-licenses](https://github.com/raimon49/pip-licenses) project.
 While `pip-licenses-cli` provides a CLI, [pip-licenses-lib](https://github.com/stefan6419846/pip-licenses-lib) provides the library functionality.
 The CLI builds upon the library.

+`pip-licenses-cli` is usable as a drop-in replacement for `pip-licenses<=5.0.0`.
+More recent versions might be compatible, but use a partially different code base and possibly other/additional parameters for example.

 ## Installation

 You can install this package from PyPI: